Dangerous Goods Training FAQ

-The hazmat employer is responsible for maintaining training records for each hazmat employee.
-These records must be kept for the duration of the three-year training cycle while the hazmat employee is employed and for 90 days after the employee leaves employment.
+The dangerous goods employer is responsible for maintaining training records for each dangerous goods employee.
+These records must be kept for the duration of the three-year training cycle while the dangerous goods employee is employed and for 90 days after the employee leaves employment.
 Training records must be made available by the employer for audit and review by regulatory authorities upon request.

 Training records must include the following: